mltooling/project-template/CONTRIBUTING.md

 ### Development Instructions

-To simplify the process of building this project from scratch, we provide build-scripts that run all necessary steps (build, test, and release) within a containerized environment by using [Github Actions](https://github.com/features/actions) and [Act](https://github.com/nektos/act) to run all actions locally.
+To simplify the process of building this project from scratch, we provide build scripts that run all necessary steps (build, test, and release) within a containerized environment by using [Github Actions](https://github.com/features/actions) and [Act](https://github.com/nektos/act) to run all actions locally.

 #### Requirements